Last Update to this site: 6/20/2020-"How to use food to treat Cancer"

 MY STORY - 2011

 My story really started way back in 2011, when I found out that a close friend of mine from my younger, care-free days, had cancer.
 Deborah, or as called her Debbie, was a real friend who shared a lot of likes and dislikes with me even though we were polar opposites politically.
 We met each other where we both worked for the same bank for our eight years together.
 She lived in San Mateo, but I lived in the East Bay community of Walnut Creek.
 I lost contact with her shortly after I married my wife.
 Then one day on facebook I found her name on a friends list.
 About a month after making contact with her, I found out that she was first diagnosed with ovarian cancer about 15 years ago and had been through a Chemo session about every five years.
 In July of 2011 I recommended to Debbie a healthier diet of greens and supplements, some of the sames one I used.
 Her doctors told her that she wouldn't survive another Chemo round so they said surgery was her last resort.
 By November and after her surgery, I noticed a definite change in her mental capacity.
 Foggy, slow to respond and lack of interest in talking to me.
 By December I could no longer "talk" to her through Facebook as we had done for many months.
 Even phone calls were answered by a care taker.
 She passed away in January 2012.
 Modern medicine and my trust in the established cure for cancer was demolished.
-She was being treated at Stanford University Medical Center.
+She was being treated by experts at Stanford University Medical Center.

 In an article I found on the internet website https://www.cancertutor.com/checkfast , information (from the 1930's) tells us that "the formation of new cancer cells is caused by a very special type of microbe called a “cell wall deficient bacteria.”
 This bacteria is highly pleomorphic, meaning the bacteria can be smaller than a virus (e.g. a somatid state) or as large as an amoeba (e.g. the size of a trichomonad) for you technical people.
 This bacteria frequently changes it shape and its size.
 It can do this because it is “cell wall deficient.”These bacteria, which can be “filterable” (i.e. as small as a virus), can actually get inside of a normal cell.
 Once inside a normal cell it blocks the formation of ATP energy inside the mitochondria and this is what turns the cell “cancerous.”
 It is this microbe which is actually what causes cancer cells to form."
 Read More https://www.cancertutor.com/checkfast/